Get your students thinking in the past, present, and future with this board game that pairs fun with verb tense practice.

 Before you go, be sure to check out more verb tense activities we’re sure your students will love:

-An ad-lib style worksheet where students can add their own simple past, present, and future tense verbs.
+Practice identifying past, present, and future tense verbs with this ad-lib style worksheet.
 A worksheet to practice past, present, and future verb tenses.

 A worksheet to practice past, present, and future verb tenses.